 Misdemeanor probation is an alternative to jail.
-It allows low-risk offenders to serve most - or all - of their sentence under court supervision instead of in custody.
+It allows low-risk offenders to serve most, or all, of their sentence under court supervision instead of in custody.
 This form of probation is sometimes referred to as “summary probation” or “informal probation.”
-This contrasts it with “formal” (felony) probation.
+This contrasts it with “formal” (felony) probation for felony cases.

 Summary probation typically lasts for between one and three years in California (though it can be ordered for up to five).
 During that time, the defendant must comply with certain conditions – such as attending counseling, paying restitution, or performing community labor.

 If a defendant fails to comply with these conditions, the judge has the right to revoke probation and send the offender to jail.

 To help you better understand informal probation, our California criminal defense lawyers discuss the following, below:

 - 1. Who can be sentenced to misdemeanor probation?